Our logo is the most important element of our visual identity. Its job is to create brand awareness, recognition, and trust.

 - Using the shield on its own is sometimes a good choice for less formal communications, and it also helps to avoid any repetition if Lewis & Clark is in a header.
 It’s a way to strengthen the school or institution’s identity without shouting.

-If you have any questions or would like some guidance on how to best use our logo, reach out to Art Director Amy Drill.
+If you have any questions or would like some guidance on how to best use our logo, reach out to Associate Vice President for Communications Stacey Kim

 The Seal (which is not our logo!)